sal55/langs/Features.md

 ### Flexible `end`
 This merely refers to being able to use, for example `end`, `endif`, `end if` and `fi` to mark the end of a statement.
-Again it provides a style choice.
+It provides a style choice.
 The first three work on all statements that need an `end` keyword, but some have extra ones (eg. `fi od esac` which come from Algol68).

 ### `enumdata` and `tabledata`